MozeBaltyk/Rkub/README.md

 <!-- END -->

-This Project is mainly inspired from [Clemenko/rke_airgap_install](https://github.com/clemenko/rke_airgap_install/).
-I tried it and like the idea but I was frustrated with Shell scripting limitations.
-So I decided to rewrite it in Ansible.
+This Project is mainly inspired from [Clemenko/rke_airgap_install](https://github.com/clemenko/rke_airgap_install/) but Shell scripting brings limitations.
+So Let's rewrite it in Ansible which comes with below benefices:

-With Ansible:

 - Idempotency: can be relaunch multiple time.